 Texas' aging, leaking water systems lose as much water as Austin, Fort Worth, El Paso, Laredo and Lubbock combined use per year.

 (Source: Texas Living Waters Project)

 KEY RECOMMENDATIONS

 - Create a new, constitutionally-dedicated fund or modify an existing fund to address the problems with aging, deteriorating water and wastewater systems.

 - Appropriate \$5 billion out of the current budget surplus to the new fund and establish a sales or severance tax revenue stream for the fund over the long term.

 Data Points to Systems in Crisis

 State Infrastructure Grades

 water infrastructure

 wastewater infrastructure

 (Source: American Society of Civil Engineers)

 Approximately,

 of Texas water infrastructure is past its useful life.

 (Source: American Water Works Association)

 An average of 2,200 boil water notices per year since 2018.

 Over 5,000 sanitary sewer overflows per year since 2016.

 (Source: Texas Commission on Environmental Quality)

-84%
+89%

-of Texas voters support creating a new fund to address aging infrastructure problems.
+of Texas voters support using \$5 billion of the budget surplus funds to help Texas communities fix aging water infrastructure that is leading to broken pipes, significant losses of water and even water boiling notices in some communities.
 (Source: Texas 2036 Texas Voter Poll) Over 10,000 water and wastewater utilities operate in Texas.
 Many of these utilities serve small, rural, or disadvantaged communities that require effective technical assistance in order to begin fixing their systems.
 ADDITIONAL RECOMMENDATIONS - Implement a data-driven risk assessment process at TWDB to identify water and wastewater utilities that are either failing or at-risk of failing due to the condition of their systems. - Expand the state's technical assistance provider corps to provide critical outreach and assistance to small, rural, and disadvantaged communities. - Leverage the new fund to encourage the regionalization of water and wastewater service delivery to promote economies of scale in source water, workforce and rate base utilization. - Fully fund the Texas Water Development Board's legislative appropriations request in order to ensure that the agency has the necessary staff capacity and other resources to perform its critical functions relating to infrastructure rehabilitation, water supply development, and flood control.
 Further, full funding of TWDB's appropriations request ensures that Texas provides the matching dollars needed to draw down federal IIJA funds.